Swedish PM Lofven voted out by parliament, new government unclear

 Lofven will lead a transition government until a new administration is installed.

-Reporting by Stockholm Newsroom; Editing by Alison Williams
+Additional reporting by Simon Johnson and Johan Ahlander; Editing by Alison Williams